 The CDT's four-year programme of research and training has strong industrial support and is highly multi-disciplinary, accepting students from a wide range of quantitative scientific backgrounds focussing on promoting links for bi-directional translation between optical microscopy and cellular imaging, pre-clinical and clinical imaging.

-The first seven months of the course are devoted to acquiring advanced theoretical and technical skills that form the backbone of Biomedical Imaging, drawing from the engineering, mathematical, physical, chemical and biological sciences through a combination of intensive lecture courses and project work.
-This will be complemented with relevant research and communication skills training throughout the four-years of the programme.
+For entry in October 2018, there are two programme routes (A and B).
+These follow the same pattern initially: the first seven months of the course are devoted to acquiring advanced theoretical and technical skills that form the backbone of Biomedical Imaging, drawing from the engineering, mathematical, physical, chemical and biological sciences through a combination of intensive lecture courses and project work.
+The two routes divide when reaching the end of this initial training phase.